carrien/fusp_lite/README.md

 fusp_lite
 =========

-The Fusp Lite software library is a Matlab interface to run experiments with FUSP, the Feedback-Uttering Speech Processor.
+The Fusp Lite software library is a Matlab interface to run experiments with FUSP, the Feedback Utility for Speech Processing.